caprica/jquery-orgchart/README.md

 `container` (jQuery element) specifies the element that will contain the chart.

+`copyClasses` (boolean) specifies whether or not CSS classes should be copied from the source list to the associated chart nodes.

 `depth` (integer) is used in conjunction with `stack` to configure at what level the stacking takes effect.

 `fade` (boolean) is used to enable a fading animation when showing/hiding chart nodes.